abbiejones/bowling-scoring/README.md

 # Let's Go Bowling

-Let's Go Bowling is a console application written in Python that allows a player to keep track of their bowling score at each frame as they play.
+Let's Go Bowling is a console application written in Python that allows multiple players to keep track of their bowling score at each frame as they play.

 ## Installation